Pine Mountain Settlement School

 When Katherine Pettit founded Hindman Settlement School with May Stone in 1902, near the small town of Hyden in Knott County, Kentucky, she was following the national trend of Progressivism.
 Hindman was also under the influence of another national trend, that is the WCTU or the Women’s Christian Temperance Union which provided funds for the school during its first thirteen years.
 Bolstered by the Kentucky Federation of Women’s Clubs and a close friendship with Frances Beauchamp, the Kentucky president of the WCTU, Pettit and Stone mounted a vigorous campaign to eradicate alcoholism through a program of education that focused on social and moral reform and scientific agriculture.
 Pettit and Stone were not hatchet carriers like Carrie Nation, but believed that reform started from within and not from without.
 The emphasis placed on health work that Pettit learned at Hindman carried over into her work and programs at Pine Mountain.
 Following the departure of Katherine Pettit to Pine Mountain in 1913, the funding from the WCTU at Hindman dwindled and the school experienced several disastrous fires that added to their woes.
 In 1915 Hindman experienced a “Broadening Out,” as they described it and the name of the institution was changed to the HIndman Settlement School.
 The name change came just as prohibition began to be a hot political debate in the state of Kentucky.
 Frances Beauchamp, President of the Kentucky WCTU and Pettit’s good friend, was soon the object of considerable “mudslinging” as described by Jess Stoddart in her well-researched history The Story of Hindman Settlement School, (Stoddart 2002, p.82.)

-The stories of rampant drinking and associated violence is documented in the records of the Hyden school and also at Pine Mountain.
-The novels of Lucy Furman, a staff member at Hindman succeeded in carrying the “moonshine stories” forward to an eager national audience.
-Percy McKaye, the playwright, John Fox, Jr., and other visitors to Pine Mountain continued to romanticize the practice of distillation of the mountain’s principal crop.
+The novels of Lucy Furman, a staff member at Hindman, and many other writers promoted “moonshine stories” to an eager national audience.
+Percy McKaye, the playwright, John Fox, Jr., and other visitors to Pine Mountain continued to romanticize the practice of distillation of the mountain’s principal crop — corn.
 John Fox, Jr. was notoriously energized by the marketing of what Darlene Wilson in her article for Back Talk From Appalachia (1999) called the “dichotomous stereotype of twin Kentuckys — the twins being the “…sneaky, murderous, moonshiners,” versus the “civilized ‘outer-world’ of the rest of the state.
 (See: Wilson, Back Talk … p.
 112).
-Yet, marketing and publications at Hindman and later at Pine Mountain used moonshine stories to capture the imagination of an audience that believed the area to be rampant with stills and guns.
-And, unfortunately, the written records of the settlement schools, largely the record of “outsider authors” lends credence to some of these tales of violence, redemption, and survival, centered on moonshine.
-After all, in the 1920’s Harlan County’s murder rate was the highest in the country.
-“Bloody Harlan” was about the mine wars, but the rage was often fed by corn liquor.
-The story is much more complex than the easy tales and the path of stereotyping is a long one.
+Yet, marketing and publications at Hindman and later at Pine Mountain can be found using moonshine stories to capture the imagination of an audience that believed the area to be rampant with stills and guns.
+And, unfortunately, the written records of the settlement schools, largely the record of “outsider authors” gave credence to some of these tales of violence, redemption, and survival, centered on moonshine.
+After all, in the 1920’s Harlan County’s murder rate was the highest in the country — a ready testimony to the mixture of guns and alchohol.
+“Bloody Harlan” was at it core a name born out of the mine wars, but the rage was often fed by corn liquor.
+But then, even this story is much more complex than the easy tales often spun about moonshine in the mountains of Kentuckyh and further it is an easy path to the long road of stereotyping.

-Dr. Henry Mister Penniman was particularly charmed by the Southern Appalachians and its people.
-He was a close observer of the culture and of the language and the wry humor of the people of the region was not missed by Penniman, as seen in two tales both collected and concocted and, apparently, recited by Penniman in public performances.
+Dr. Henry Mixter Penniman, a faculty at Berea, was particularly concerned by the Southern Appalachians and its people and was someone who had built up good relations with many of the people in the southeast.
+He was a close observer of the culture and of the language and the wry humor of the people of the region, Not much was missed by Penniman, as seen in two tales both collected and somewhat concocted and, apparently, recited by Penniman in public performances.
 These selections have surrogates in the archival record at Pine Mountain.

 THE BEREA QUARTERLY 1908, p.
 20-22